 Initially as an adviser in East London, Clare worked to develop whole-school approaches and advocate for holistic cultures in schools where children’s emotional needs were prioritised and championed.
 She has led on national initiatives for local authorities as the Social and Emotional Aspects of Learning (SEAL) Consultant across Dorset and then as Wellbeing Advisor for Poole LA, leading on training, curriculum implementation and development as well as the coordination of the National PSHE CPD programme.
 This supported teachers and health professionals to develop their portfolios for national accreditation.

-Clare has been a trainer and consultant at national conferences and has led training in attachment, emotional wellbeing and mental health for NHS CAMHS, Dorset.
-She was a consultant trainer for the Institute of Education, London, and a core trainer for the Education Development Association, at Homerton College, Cambridge, providing courses for overseas teachers.
+Clare has been a trainer and consultant at national conferences and has led training in attachment, emotional wellbeing and mental health as an Education consultant and whilst working within NHS CAMHS, Dorset.
+She was a consultant trainer for the Institute of Education, London, and a lead trainer for the Education Development Association, at Homerton College, Cambridge, providing courses in behaviour management for overseas teachers.

 As the manager of a multi-agency service for vulnerable children at risk of exclusion, Clare developed Thrive Education Zones, an alternative provision based on nurture principles.
 Through this work she is all too aware of the impact adverse childhood experiences can have on children and their long-term mental health.